 RTCA DO-224C: Minimum Aviation System Performance Standards (MASPS) for Advanced VHF Digital Data Communications

-European and US organizations are working together to identify terrestrial-based alternatives to VDLM2 (e.g., LDACS, reference Section 2.4.1.2).
+European and US organizations are working together to identify terrestrial-based alternatives to VDLM2 (e.g., LDACS, reference Section C.4.1.2).
 Until those new communication means are defined and deployed, the number of VHF carrier frequencies has been increased for VDLM2, resulting in what is known as multi-frequency VDLM2.

-ATN/IPS protocols are expected to work with existing VDLM2, similar to the way in which the ACARS over AVLC (AOA) protocol works with VDLM2, meaning that unlike OSI, IPS would not use the ISO 8208 Subnetwork Access Protocol (SNAcP).
+ATN/IPS protocols are expected to work with existing VDLM2, similar to the way in which the ACARS over AVLC (AOA) protocol works with VDLM2.
 In addition, current VDLM2 optimization investigations, including initial laboratory and flight tests, show promising results.
-Pending further investigation, this optimization may yield a connectionless variant (e.g., using Unnumbered Information (UI) frames) that may offer better RF efficiency and robustness than current connection-oriented operation, and which can support ACARS and OSI, in addition to IPS.
+Pending further investigation, this optimization may yield several variants (e.g., connectionless using Unnumbered Information (UI) frames, or broadcast mode) that may offer better RF efficiency and robustness than current connection-oriented operation, and which can support ACARS and OSI, in addition to IPS.
 Protocol multiplexing is possible using the Initial Protocol Identifier (IPI), which tags the AVLC Frame content as being IPS, ACARS, or OSI, as needed.
 Further investigation should assess the need for reliability mechanisms to provide robust data transmission.
 As is the case for introduction of any new protocol, addressing transition requirements is necessary so that aircraft and ground systems can deal easily with different protocols simultaneously.

 LDACS